 If the input type is

-log, the prospector finds all files on the drive that match the defined glob paths and starts a harvester for each file.
-Each prospector runs in its own Go routine.
+log, the input finds all files on the drive that match the defined glob paths and starts a harvester for each file.
+Each input runs in its own Go routine.

 The following example configures Filebeat to harvest lines from all log files that match the specified glob patterns:

-stdin.
-Each prospector type can be defined multiple times.
+input types.
+Each input type can be defined multiple times.
 The

-log prospector checks each file to see whether a harvester needs to be started, whether one is already running, or whether the file can be ignored (see
+log input checks each file to see whether a harvester needs to be started, whether one is already running, or whether the file can be ignored (see

 ignore_older).
-New files are only picked up if the size of the file has changed since the harvester was closed.
+New lines are only picked up if the size of the file has changed since the harvester was closed.

-Each prospector keeps a state for each file it finds.
+For each input, Filebeat keeps a state of each file it finds.
 Because files can be renamed or moved, the filename and path are not enough to identify a file.
 For each file, Filebeat stores unique identifiers to detect whether a file was harvested previously.